This article was updated on 11/18/2022.

 - Update sizing charts with explicit information on fit.

 - Include item dimensions for physical goods so shoppers can visualize the merchandise in their space.

 - Add shoppers’ feedback, testimonials, or reviews, if possible.

 5. Develop an online marketing plan

 The internet will soon be filled with digital holiday gift guides, so you’ll need to step up your marketing to get noticed.
 Tease different types of lists in social media posts, and add relevant hashtags to help get your eCommerce holiday gift guide in front of your ideal customer.
 You can use general ones like #HolidayGiftGuide, #HolidayShopping, and #PerfectGift, or mention customer personas tied to the type of gift, like #GiftsforWorkingMoms or #GiftsforGolfers.

-Create an email newsletter that highlights various categories and reveals a few representative standout items.
-Customize the content to cater to specific shopping groups.
+Create an email newsletter that highlights various categories and reveals a few representative standout items, or send personalized texts to customers with curated recommendations based on their purchasing history.
+If you can, it’s important to customize the content to cater to specific shopping groups.

 To aid discovery, use search engine optimization (SEO) best practices that can help get your list to the top of an eCommerce web search.
 Conduct keyword research and include those words and phrases prominently in the category names, product descriptions, and image file names.

 6. Provide a seamless user experience to encourage purchasing

 Once a customer finds an enticing item in your online gift guide, you want them to be glad they’re shopping with you.
 Make sure your page loads quickly — you may need to decrease your image file sizes — and double-check that all links you include in your email or social media marketing aren’t broken or going to the wrong page.
 Create a generous return policy and offer multiple payment options.